Last Updated: February 8, 2026

 Why Do Landscapers Swear By Free Yardbook Software?

 Yardbook looks like someone designed it in 1998 and never updated the interface.
-The color scheme screams “Windows 95.”
+The color scheme is outdated.
 Your invoices will say “Powered by Yardbook” in the footer.
-And despite all that, it’s one of the most powerful free tools available for route-based businesses.
+And despite all that, it is one of the most capable free tools available for route-based businesses.

 The Route-Based Business Advantage

 If you mow lawns, clean pools, or run any business where you visit the same customers on regular schedules, Yardbook handles this workflow better than platforms costing $200/month.
-The free plan includes:
+The free plan includes route scheduling with map view showing customer locations and service schedules, recurring billing that automatically generates invoices for weekly/monthly service, a customer portal where clients can view invoices and pay online, complete service history tracking, a mobile app for checking in and out at job sites, and credit card and ACH bank transfer payment processing.

 According to discussions in lawn care and pool service Facebook groups (December 2025–January 2026, multiple threads reviewed), Yardbook’s free tier handles businesses up to approximately 100 regular customers before the limitations start causing problems.